arpitbbhayani/articles/blogs/rule-30.md

 # Cellular Automaton

 Before we dive into Rule 30, we spend some time understanding Cellular Automaton.
+A Cellular Automaton is a discrete model that consists a regular grid (of any dimension) with cells and each cell has finite number of states and a neighborhood.
+Using some pre-defined rules (usually some mathematical function) of interaction between these cells, the grid transitions into next generation.
+The new state of each cell in terms of the current state of the cell and the states of the cells in its neighborhood

 IMAGE OF CELLULAR AUTOMATA

-A cellular automaton is a discrete model studied in.
-It find its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
-A cellular automaton consists of a regular grid of cells, each in one of a finite number of states.
-The grid can be in any finite number of dimensions.
-For each cell, a set of cells called its neighborhood is defined relative to the specified cell.
-An initial state (time t = 0) is selected by assigning a state for each cell.
-A new generation is created (advancing t by 1), according to some fixed rule (generally, a mathematical function) that determines the new state of each cell in terms of the current state of the cell and the states of the cells in its neighborhood.

-The concept was originally discovered in the 1940s by Stanislaw Ulam and John von Neumann. it was not until the 1970s and Conway's Game of Life, a two-dimensional cellular automaton, that interest in the subject expanded beyond academia.
-In the 1980s, Stephen Wolfram engaged in a systematic study of one-dimensional cellular automata, or what he calls elementary cellular automata; his research assistant Matthew Cook showed that one of these rules is Turing-complete.
+Cellular Automata was originally conceptualized in 1940s by Stanislaw Ulam and John von Neumann find its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
+In the 1980s, Stephen Wolfram did a systematic study of one-dimensional cellular automata (elementary cellular automata) on which Rule 30 is based.

 # The Rule 30